Back to blog

 Viral negative review.
 If a single review is getting linked on Reddit, Twitter, or YouTube, prioritize it regardless of its tier.
 Your response to that review is being read by thousands of potential buyers.
 Craft it carefully.

 Game-breaking bug.
 If a new build introduces a critical bug, respond to EVERY review that mentions it, even Priority 4.
 During a crisis, optics matter.
-Players need to see that you know about the issue and are working on it.
+Players need to see that you know about the issue and are on it.

 Measuring results: what to track weekly